chandra1sekar/data-engineering/08-Querying-Data/sync-slides.md

 extracted_players.show()
 ```
 ::: notes
-Note that this is deprecated.
+- Note that first one is deprecated.
 It's easier to look at though.
-The current
-recommended approach to this is to explicitly create our `Row` objects
-from the json fields
+- The current recommended approach to this is to explicitly create our `Row` objects from the json fields (like in 2nd example)

+- Now we're going to catch that and assign it to something.
+- This is just our player data.
+- ** on top of dict will return key:value pairs, but that's done in 1st row as well
 :::